 Still, diet is the number one approach.
 Limiting saturated fats and trans fats (unhealthy fats) while increasing intake of monounsaturated fats and polyunsaturated fats is a natural way to lower cholesterol and incorporate colorful fruit and vegetables.
 Food high in healthy fats includes margarine spreads and oils, oily fish, avocados, and particular nuts and seeds.
 Aerobic exercise is also beneficial as it enhances the benefits of a healthy diet and maintains good heart health.

 Another easy way to lower cholesterol naturally is to replace cooking oil with olive oil.
 Olive oil is a staple in the Mediterranean diet, considered one of the world’s healthiest diets.
 Studies have shown that extra virgin olive oil decreased coronary heart disease measures in participants over a 6-week period.

 Now that you know what is best to drink, here are some of the drinks to avoid to maintain good cholesterol levels.
 Aim for drinks that are low in saturated fats and trans fats.

 Drinks that are high in saturated fats are:

 - coffee, tea, and drinks heavy on the cream, whipped cream, or creamer

 - heavily coconut-based drinks (smoothies with coconut oil, etc.)

 - ice-cream based drinks

-It would be best if you also avoided sugary drinks since these can reduce your HDL cholesterol levels.
-These include sports drinks, energy drinks, soda, and store-bought fruit juices.
+It would be best if you also avoided sugary drinks since these can reduce your HDL cholesterol levels ( you do want this as these are the good cholesterol).
+Sugary drinks don’t just mean soda, they can include sports drinks, energy drinks, and store-bought fruit juices so choose wisely.